Nelson Mandela was the shining example of grace and dignity on this...

 - Impounding of prohibited materials or equipment used in violation of the code.
 The University may impound materials specifically prohibited by law or the rules and regulations of the University; the University may impound equipment utilized in a dangerous manner or in violation of the rules and regulations of the University.
 The sanction may provide that once equipment is impounded, the student will lose all further privileges of use or possession of such equipment or similar equipment on University property permanently or for a stated period of time.

 If, in the judgment of the Dean of Students, the health, safety, or welfare of the University community or the preservation of academic integrity requires action prior to the final determination, the Dean of Students may impose an interim sanction, including suspension from the University, or the imposition of specific conditions or restrictions on the student.
 If such sanctions are imposed prior to his or her having received notification of the complaint, the student will be given the opportunity to respond to the complaint within one day.
 The continuation, modification, or recision of an interim sanction will rest in the discretion of the Dean of Students.
-The student may appeal an interim sanction imposed by the Dean of Students to the Vice President for Enrollment & Student Affairs in accordance with the appeal procedures provided in Section V of this code.
+The student may appeal an interim sanction imposed by the Dean of Students to the Provost in accordance with the appeal procedures provided in Section V of this code.
 The decision of the Vice President will be final.

 VII.
 Disciplinary Records, Readmission, and Transfer of Credits